saleyn/payments-engine/README.md

 [util library](https://github.com/saleyn/util.git) for CSV parsing and pretty printing.
 They are automatically pulled and built by the project.

-## Installing the project from a release
+### Installing the project from a binary release

-Obtain the latest release from [here](https://github.com/saleyn/payments-engine/releases).
+Obtain the latest release tarball from [here](https://github.com/saleyn/payments-engine/releases).
-Untar the file to the installation directory, and it's ready to run via the scripts in the `bin` directory discussed in the following sections.
+Untar the `*.tar.gz` file to the installation directory, and it's ready to run via the scripts in the `bin` directory discussed in the following sections.

 ```
 $ mkdir payments